 Top 10 Fruits Cats Can Eat

-Below is a list of 10 fruits, in no particular order, that cats can safely eat, but consider talking to your vet first if you have any questions or concerns regarding adding any fruits to your pet’s diet.
+Below is a list of 10 fruits, in no particular order, that cats can eat.
+But, again, talk to your vet first if you have any questions or concerns regarding adding any fruits to your pet’s diet.
+That way, you can be sure you’re doing it correctly and safely.

 Related: Can Cats Eat Bananas?

-Blueberries aren’t only good for people, they can also be a nutritious treat for kitties too.
-Just be sure to thoroughly wash these berries—or, better yet, purchase organic blueberries—to remove pesticide residues and dirt.
+Blueberries aren’t only good for people, they can be a nutritious treat for kitties too.
+Just be sure to thoroughly wash these berries to remove pesticide residues and dirt—or, better yet, purchase organic blueberries to avoid pesticides as much as possible.
 To entice your kitty to eat the berries, you might cut them into pieces, offer them frozen, or mash them up, depending on what your cat prefers.
+Try out different options to see if your kitty will go for any of them.

-As long as you peel the skin away and completely remove the stem, core, and seeds, which are considered toxic to cats, you can see if your kitty wants to have a bit of this fruit as a snack every now and then.
+As long as you peel the skin away and completely remove the stem, leaves, core, and seeds, which are considered toxic to cats, you can see if your kitty wants to have a bit of this fruit as a snack every now and then.
 Offer it in tiny pieces.
+Also, as is the case with all of the fruits on this list, you might opt to stick with organic apples if that gives you more peace of mind when offering some to your pet.

 Related: Can Cats Eat Apples?